-Studies show that drivers are at their highest lifetime crash risk the day they drive home alone from the DMV with their probationary license.
-As part of Graduated Driver Licensing (GDL) programs, probationary licenses provide temporary restrictions to protect newly licensed drivers from this high crash risk.
+Studies show that drivers are at their highest lifetime crash risk the day they drive home alone from the DMV with their provisional license.
+As part of Graduated Driver Licensing (GDL) programs, provisional licenses provide temporary restrictions to protect newly licensed drivers from this high crash risk.

 These restrictions during the driving with a provisional license period work by reducing teens’ exposure to known factors associated with crash risk during their first months of independent driving.
 This gives them time to develop skills and maturity under safer conditions.
 There are two key provisions that have been proven to reduce fatalities among new drivers: nighttime driving and driving with peer passengers.

 In 2016, Children’s Hospital of Philadelphia published a study in the American Journal of Preventive Medicine that found most newly licensed teens do indeed follow the provisions of a driving with an intermediate license, with 92 percent of trips in compliance with the passenger restriction and 97 percent in compliance with the nighttime restriction.

 Nighttime Driving Restrictions

 All states place some restriction on driving at night for probationary license holders.
 Many start at midnight, but research shows teens’ fatal nighttime crash rates are highest between 9 p.m. and midnight.
 Thus, many states have been changing this provision to start earlier to prevent more nighttime crashes.
 Still, half of the states with GDL laws in place do not restrict driving until midnight or later.
 So it’s up to parents to set earlier restrictions for their newly licensed drivers.